polyseam/cndi-cdktf/README.md

 seem like a big thing, but if we wanted to write Terraform without the CDKTF API and types, we could just write Terraform JSON and manipulate the JSON directly [like we used to!](https://github.com/polyseam/cndi/tree/v1.16.0/src/outputs/terraform/aws-eks).

+Really this solution isn't _that regressive_ because the cdktf modules are still better than string interpolation, but not by much.

 ### super-module-maker